 Any images used should include a figure note to indicate the source of the image*.
-For more information on how to create and cite a figure refer to pages 343-368 of the ACS Style Guide.
+For more information on how to create and cite a figure refer to the ACS Style Guide.
 Here is an example of how to cite a photo retrieved online:

 Figure 1.
 Chemical structure of caffeine.

 Source: Icey, C. Caffeine. http://en.wikipedia.org/wiki/File:Caffeine.svg (accessed Sept 10, 2013).
 Copyright 2006 by C. Icey.
 Reprinted with permission.